This page is dedicated to the filmmakers that inspired me in my filmmaking career.

 Sam Firstenberg is the mastermind behind such hits like Revenge of the Ninja (1983), Ninja III: The Domination (1984), American Ninja (1985), American Ninja 2: The Confrontation (1987), Breakin’ 2: Electric Boogaloo (1984) and Avenging Force (1986).
 He has directed over 20 feature films and worked throughout the 1980s with the legendary Cannon Films.
 My first contact with Sam’s work was in the 80s in Turku, Finland.
 I was often at my friend’s place and he had access to Cannon movies on VHS.
 There I submerged myself into the world of Cannon and for the first time saw Revenge of the Ninja and American Ninja.
 The latter stole my heart completely with the perfect mix of action, humor, romance and adventure.
 It was popcorn entertainment in its purest form.
 What impresses me still today is the way Sam displayed action with energetic, fun and light tone.
 How he created likeable, charming characters with pitch perfect casting.
 How he used exotic locations in his visually spectacular action scenes and how he raised the excitement with sharp editing and musical score.
 Even back then it blew my mind and the feeling has only increased throughout the years.
 So yes, I fell in love with American Ninja the very first time a saw the movie!
 For me, it is still the ultimate Ninja movie and the best one ever made!

 I also think It is one of the finest action movies of the 1980s.
 Yes, you heard me right!
-American Ninja belongs to the big league with Die Hard, Predator, Raiders of the lost Ark, Lethal Weapon, Aliens, First Blood, Rambo: First Blood part II, Robocop, The Terminator, Commando and many more.
+American Ninja belongs to the big league with Die Hard, Predator, Raiders of the lost Ark, Lethal Weapon 1 & 2, Aliens, First Blood, Rambo: First Blood part II, Robocop, Rocky IV, The Terminator, Mad Max 2, Commando and many more.
 The movie knows what it is and knows its audience.
 It doesn’t pretend to be anything else and it doesn’t need to!
 American Ninja is superbly crafted, charming and fun as hell!
 So it is not surprising that American Ninja became an American pop culture favourite and a big success during its theatrical and VHS release around the world.
 It also launched a popular franchise and made a star out of Michael Dudikoff.
 That is the magic of Sam Firstenberg!
 Many wonderful movies came before and after, including the colorful and fun musical Breakin’ 2, and the second teaming of American Ninja stars, Michael Dudikoff and Steve James in Avenging Force, which Sam made before returning to American Ninja franchise with the highly entertaining action-packed entry American Ninja 2: The Confrontation, which also starred Dudikoff and James.
 Avenging Force is without a doubt Sam’s finest work along with American Ninja.

 It is slightly darker than his Ninja movies, but Avenging Force has Sam’s wonderful sense of positive energy, storytelling, stunning locations and spectacular action scenes.
 Unlike American Ninja, which was distributed by MGM, Avenging Force was released thru Cannon Films' own distribution without a big fanfare and marketing.
 The movie did very well, but with proper marketing it could (and should) have been as big as American Ninja.
 For some people these kind of action-adventures are B-movies, but for me they are so much more!
 Sam has made his movies with a big heart and he is an auteur working in a world of studio system with limited schedules and budgets, but with creative freedom, and it shows!
 Sam’s passion for filmmaking is so evident in his work and he truly is one of the best action directors of the 1980s!
 I wanted to talk to Sam about his creativity, passion and life.
 Here is my interview with Mr. Firstenberg.
 Enjoy!